 HTML5 apps are sometimes frowned upon due to their similarity to website coding and a perceived lack of complexity.
 An HTML5 app is basically a series of websites displayed on your phone.
 Unlike Native apps, Web-based apps are a one-size fits all approach.
 For this reason it’s considerably cheaper – both in terms of money and time.

 For the Entrepreneur with a decent budget a hybrid app maybe the way to go.
 A hybrid app is generally written in Java and HTML5, like a Web-based app, but is set inside a native container that allows users to access all of those great features a Native app provides.

-Smarther technologies provide Web and mobile apps Development, Offshore Development, Web Design, E-commerce, SEO services across the globe.
+Smarther technologies a leading ecommerce app development company that provides services across the globe.
 So, if in case you are pursuing any serious app development and marketing plans for your organization, Smarther will be happy to help.
 We have the experience and wherewithal to make your app a super success.